 - Hygienic design with simple, quick maintenance

 Pumping technologies with a high suction capability are crucial, particularly for bottom-fermenting yeasts, which can be difficult to move from the potentially numerous fermentation tanks located around the brewery.
 Additionally, recovering yeast following fermentation (yeast harvesting or cropping) can be a particular challenge depending upon product viscosity, pipe lengths/diameters and varying vessel distances.
-Gentle product handling is therefore important to maximize yield thereby reducing costs.
+Gentle product handling is therefore important to maximise yield thereby reducing costs.

 Additionally, hygiene is an important consideration for brewers.
-Bacteria entering the fermentation process can seriously affect the quality of the beer, causing ‘off flavors’.
+Bacteria entering the fermentation process can seriously affect the quality of the beer, causing ‘off flavours’.
 Our range of peristaltic and sinusoidal pumps are of a hygienic design and can offer clean-in-place (CIP) compatibility.

 Each of these features ensure that, in addition to producing a high quality and consistent beer, wastage is reduced.
 Combined with infrequent and simple maintenance, our pumping technologies help to keep overall production costs to a minimum.

 The typical advantages and high performance levels delivered by proven MasoSine Certa’s sinusoidal technology include virtually no pulsation, superior viscous handling, simplicity, reliability, energy efficiency, interchangeable parts and low cost of ownership.
 Offering EHEDG (Type EL Class I and now EL Aseptic Class I) and 3A certification as standard, Certa is extremely easy to clean for minimal maintenance and downtime.

 Bredel hose pumps deliver a fixed volume of liquid every revolution, dosing the required amount irrespective of fluid viscosity or process conditions, without shear and without oxygen being introduced.
 Quality and repeatability are assured.